What is mindfulness?

 There is a huge amount of scientific evidence to show that, with practice, Mindfulness can significantly improve mental wellbeing.
 Following these findings, Mindfulness has gained popularity over the past decade thanks to apps such as Calm, Headspace and Insight Timer.

 Mindfulness at Kent

-There are weekly mindfulness sessions available for Kent students during term time, which are a great way to improve your wellbeing alongside fellow students.
+There are weekly mindfulness sessions available free for Kent students during term time, which are a great way to improve your wellbeing alongside fellow students.

-These meditation and discussion sessions take place on Wednesdays at 1pm (online, all students) and 5pm (Canterbury campus).
+These free meditation and discussion sessions take place on Wednesdays at 1pm (online, all students) and 5pm (Canterbury campus).